rust-lang/book/nostarch/chapter04.md

 ## The Slice Type

-*Slices* let you reference a contiguous sequence of elements in a collection at *ch08-00-common-collections.md* rather than the whole collection.
+*Slices* let you reference a contiguous sequence of elements in a collection.
 A slice is a kind of reference, so it does not have ownership.

 Here’s a small programming problem: write a function that takes a string of words separated by spaces and returns the first word it finds in that string.
 If the function doesn’t find a space in the string, the whole string must be one word, so the entire string should be returned.

+> Note: For the purposes of introducing string slices, we are assuming ASCII
+> only in this section; a more thorough discussion of UTF-8 handling is in the
+> “Storing UTF-8 Encoded Text with Strings” section
+> of Chapter 8.

 Let’s work through how we’d write the signature of this function without using slices, to understand the problem that slices will solve: